eueung/rtl_fm_python/README.md

 ## Web Interface & API

-Use the script *rtl_fm_python_web.py* as a replacement for *rtl_fm*.
-If you need to change the port or the host, that is available at the end of the file.

-Included is a script called *start_web.sh* that shows an example usage.
-This script tunes to a broadcast FM station and pipes the audio to Pulse Audio.
+Included is a script called *web.sh* that shows an example usage.
+This script tunes to a broadcast FM station and pipes the audio to sox, after pipes to vlc to transcode and stream.

-By default the application should be running at http://127.0.0.1:10100/
+By default the application should be running at http://127.0.0.1:10100/ and the audio stream (ogg) at http://127.0.0.1:10101/

 ## Python interactive mode